pjoshi751/mosip-test/doc/sizing.md

 ID Authentication | 2,000,000 auth requests per day | 20 | 4 VCPU, 16 GB RAM |
 Resident Services | 300 concurrent users | 30 | 4 VCPU*, 16 GB RAM |

 We estimate 30% additional compute capacitiy for administration, monitoring and maintenance.
-This can be optimized by System Integrator.
+This may be optimized by the System Integrator.

 **Notes**
 1. High availability is taken into consideration with assumed replication factor of 2 per service pod/docker